 Both of these measures help prove you were the victim of an accident, which may be useful if your health only begins to deteriorate weeks or months after the incident.

-Obligations if you are unable to return to work
+Obligations to your employer if you are unable to return to work

-- Unable to work the day of the accident: Your employer pays 100% of your salary if you are unable to work the rest of the day.
+• Unable to work on the day of the accident: Your employer pays 100% of your salary if you are unable to work for the rest of the day.

-- Unable to work for 2 weeks or less: Your employer must pay 90% of your net wages for the days you would normally have worked.
+• Unable to return to work for less than 2 weeks: Your employer must pay you 90% of your net salary for the days you would normally have worked.
 However, you will not be paid for the day of the accident.

-- Unable to work for more than 2 weeks: You may request compensation (worker’s claim) from the Commission des normes, de l’équité, de la santé et de la sécurité du travail (see the next step).
+• Unable to return to work after 2 weeks: In this case, you can file a workers’ compensation claim with the Commission des normes, de l’équité, de la santé et de la sécurité du travail.

 3. Claim compensation from the CNESST